-- (a) The maximum application rate for sizing a leachfield in a mound shall be 1.0 gallon per square foot per day. - (b) The maximum application rate for sizing a leachfield in a bottomless sand filter system shall be determined based on the following. - (1) The maximum application rate shall be determined using one of the following methods: - (A) Table 9-32, using the most limiting naturally occurring soil texture and structure identified within 0 to 3 feet below ground surface identified from soil excavations.; or - (B) Table 9-4, using the results of the percolation tests conducted pursuant to § 1-910 in the most limiting naturally occurring soil texture and structure identified within 0 to 3 feet below the bottom of the leachfield stone or other infiltrative surface of the leachfield. - (2) If using the method in Subsection (b)(1)(B) results in a higher application rate than using the method in Subsection (b)(1)(A), the maximum application rate for sizing a leachfield in a bottomless sand filter shall be determined using the method in Subsection (b)(1)(A).
+- (a) The maximum application rate for sizing a leachfield in a mound shall be 1.0 gallon per square foot per day. - (b) The maximum application rate for sizing a leachfield in a bottomless sand filter system shall be determined based on Table 9-2, using the most limiting naturally occurring soil texture and structure identified within 0 to 3 feet below ground surface identified from soil excavations. - (c) The maximum application rate for sizing an in-ground leachfield or an at-grade leachfield shall be determined based on Table 9-2 using the most limiting naturally occurring soil texture and structure identified within 0 to 3 feet below the bottom of the leachfield stone or other infiltrative surface of the leachfield identified from soil excavations.